aws-samples/step-functions-workflows-collection/data-processing/sam/README.md

    python scripts/uploadImagesToS3.py
    ```

-   You can upload your own test images, but will need to modify the statemachine input JSON in the shared/output in order for them to be processed.
+   You can upload your own test images, but will need to modify the statemachine input JSON in the shared/output folder in order for them to be processed.
 This is covered in the Testing section

 ## How it works